ilsergente1993/craftberry/README.md

 ```
     -A interface src  : Use the specified source interface.
 Can be interface name (e.g eth0) or interface IPv4 address
     -B interface dst  : Use the specified destination interface.
 Can be interface name (e.g eth0) or interface IPv4 address
-    -a                : Use the specified attack
+    -a                : Use the specified action
     -d                : Use the specified defence
     -t                : Use the specified timeout in seconds, if not defined it runs until some external signal stops the execution (e.g. ctrl+c)
     -l                : Print the list of interfaces and exists